Love + problems + stress can lead to marriage counseling.

 But when the problems come it can be excruciating.
 A woman and man will press each other’s buttons.
 Anger and resentment flare.
 The sweetness can turn so bitter that one of them starts throwing around the “D” word.
-Because the stakes are so high, it’s extremely important to learn good, solid skills for keeping love alive, recovering love when you can’t find it, and taking it to new heights when it seems “adequate.”
+There is a lot of anxiety and anger precisely because there is so much to lose.
+Because the stakes are so high, it’s extremely important to learn good, solid skills for keeping love alive, recovering love when you can’t find it, and taking it to new heights when it seems just “adequate.”

 Travis and Gina found this out the hard way.

 Not only did problems come up, but they came in a big way.
 Travis’s father died suddenly.
 Two weeks later Gina was shocked to find that she was pregnant with their second child.
 Six months later Travis lost his job.
 The stress was over the top.

 Increasingly, they would press each other’s buttons.
 Anger and resentment flared.
 The earlier sweetness of their relationship turned so bitter that Gina started using the “D” word in their many arguments.
 Travis found a new job within a month.
 Hearing Gina talk of divorce in their many arguments made him feel justified in give extra attention to female employees at work.
 Gina had been sick for most her pregnancy and Travis felt resentful that intimacy seemed to disappear without a thought.

 Neither of them liked what was happening, but they didn’t have solid skills or tools for repairing their relationship.
 They knew the stakes were high and they still had a memory of how things used to be.
 So they decided to seek marriage counseling.
 They had friends who had tried to wing it through rough patches and ended up divorced.
 The few things they could agree on now, were that things had to change and that they should try couples therapy.

 What advice would you have for Travis and Gina?